jbirnick/polybar-timer/README.md

 Even though the repo is named [`polybar-timer`](#), it is a general script and you can use it for every bar.
 You can **customize behaviour and appearance in a simple way**.

-An example use case would be a pomodoro timer and/or self-reminders when next meeting begins.
+Use cases: pomodoro timer, self-reminder when next meeting begins, tea/pasta timer, ...

 ## Dependencies